-Being a FIRE blogger, this is something I have been thinking a lot about in the past few years.
+Being a FIRE blogger, this is something I have thought a lot about in the past few years.

 FIRE and frugality often goes hand in hand, but in my case it doesn’t – at least not at this point in my life.

 My wife and I live a life with spending above most other people in Denmark in absolute terms.

 Sure, we still manage to save about 50% of our net income each month, but we could do better if we didn’t splurge so much on some things.

 Why do we spend more than we have to?
 We choose to spend more than average on a few expense categories because we believe it gives us more happiness than to keep the money in the pocket.

 I am a firm believer in the fact that the journey towards financial independence must be as good as financial independence and early retirement itself.